2 UK shares I’ve bought to hold for 10 years

-The post 2 UK shares I’ve bought for a passive income appeared first on The Motley Fool UK.
+The post 2 UK shares I’ve bought to hold for 10 years appeared first on The Motley Fool UK.

-Rupert Hargreaves owns shares in Diageo and British American Tobacco.
-The Motley Fool UK has recommended Diageo.
+C Ruane has positions in British American Tobacco P.l.c. and JD Sports Fashion.
+The Motley Fool UK has recommended British American Tobacco P.l.c.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2023